Skip to main content

 The Manawatū Team is the Senior Leadership Team of our school.
-This team consists of the Principal, Deputy Principal, two Assistant Principals and 4 Team Leaders.
+This team consists of the Principal, Deputy Principal, two Assistant Principals and three Team Leaders.

 The Manawatū Awa (River) was named by an explorer called Hau who was travelling down the coast from Taranaki following his wife, Wairaka.
 Hau had crossed several rivers when he reached the Manawatū.
 Manawatū means ‘heart standing still’; an appropriate reference to Hau’s fear that he would not be able to get across this big, wide river.